February 15, 2021

 Both parents must financially support their children.
 In Florida, a judge will consider the income of both parents and the timesharing arrangement, in determining who should pay child support and how much.
 The state established publicly available child support guidelines that parents can use to estimate their potential support obligations.

 Divorce laws are complex, and you must follow them to obtain a successful divorce in Florida.
-If you have specific questions about divorce, then you should contact a local divorce lawyer for advice as soon as possible.
+If you have specific questions about divorce, then you should contact the Khonsari Law Group for advice as soon as possible.
 The right legal representation can only benefit the outcome of your case and your future.